timothystotts/fpga-serial-mem-tester-3/README.md

 Two peripherals are used: Digilent Inc. Pmod SF3, Digilent Inc. Pmod CLS.

-The design is broken into four groupings.
+The design is broken into five groupings.
 The first group targets the Digilent Inc. Arty A7-100 development board.
 The second group targets the Digilent Inc. Arty S7-25 development board.
 The third and fourth groups target either the
 Digilent Inc. Arty A7-100 development board or the Digilent Inc. Arty S7-25 development board.
 The last group targets the Digilent Inc. Zybo Z7-20 development board.
-The projects are likely portable to the smaller Arty A7-35 and Zybo Z7-10 respectively as the designs are low resource utilization.
+The projects are likely portable to the smaller Arty A7-35 and Zybo Z7-10, respectively as the designs are low resource utilization.

 The folder SF-Tester-Design-MB-A7 contains a Xilinx Vivado IP Integrator plus